 How did the reference benchmark differ from a broad market index?

-The benchmark is a broad market index.
+The composite benchmark uses broad market indices.

 How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted?